romeopeter/fetchfully/README.md

-# Simple Fetcher
+# Fetchfully

 <!-- <img src="./SimpleFetch.png" style="max-width:300px;display:block" /> -->

 <br />

-**Simple Fetcher** is an object-first promise-based HTTP client for the browser .
+**Fetchfully** is an object-first and promise-based HTTP client for the browser .
 It wraps the JavaScript Fetch API with additional functionalities for efficiency and readability.
 Just supply the objects and that's it!

 ---